FabricCompatibilityLayers/Apron/README.md

 This project and its code are available under the MIT License.
 Please see [LICENSE](./LICENSE "The MIT License") for more information.

-All Minecraft Forge code included is available under the Minecraft Forge Public License.
+All Minecraft Forge and Reforged code included is available under the Minecraft Forge Public License.
 Please see [FORGE_LICENSE](./FORGE_LICENSE "The Minecraft Forge Public License") for more information.

 [Fabric wiki page]:https://fabricmc.net/wiki/tutorial:setup "Fabric Wiki: Setup Development Workspace"